Broker vs Agent

 Why Buy an Insurance?

-Insurance act as a financial protection.
+Insurance acts as a financial protection.
 It is a way of managing risks.
-You could, in fact, pay out less in the event of mishaps that requires spending.
+You could pay out less in the event of mishaps that require spending.
 For a fee, you could have numerous financial benefits and other advantages.

 Insurance helps you: own a home, because mortgage lenders need to know your home is protected; Drive vehicles, because few people could afford the repairs, health care costs and legal expenses associated with collisions and injuries without coverage; Maintain your current standard of living if you become disabled or have a critical illness; Cover health care costs like prescription drugs, dental care, vision care and other health-related items; Provide for your family in the event of a death; Run a small business by managing the risks of ownership; Cover liability cost in the event of a lawsuit; Take vacations without worrying about flight cancellations or other potential issues.

-Particularly for business owners, proof of insurance coverage (a.k.a COI, Certificate of Insurance) is often required by customers before being awarded a project or to perform business.
+For business owners, proof of insurance coverage, known as a Certificate of Insurance (COI), is often required by clients.
+This documentation is typically necessary before securing a project or conducting business.

 How To Obtain an Insurance Policy?

-Insurance, like many other product, can be purchased from an insurance company as commodity through an agent.
+Insurance, like many other products, can be purchased from an insurance company as a commodity through an agent.
 However, obtaining an insurance policy can be laborious and tedious.
-There are many forms to fill, documents to collect, coverage to explore, and cost to consider.
-The complexity of the application and procedure made susceptible for errors, which could cause delay and unreasonable surcharge on your insurance policy.
+There are many forms to fill out, documents to collect, coverage to explore, and costs to consider.
+The application and procedure are complex, making them prone to errors.
+These mistakes can lead to delays and extra charges on your insurance policy.

-This is where we come in, to do it for you in the right way within your needs.
-All you have to do is provide required information and documents.
-We will make your purchase of insurance as simple as it can be at competitive cost.
+This is where we come in to do it for you in the right way to meet your needs.
+All you have to do is provide the required information and documents.
+We will make your purchase of insurance as simple as it can be at a competitive cost.

 Who Needs Insurance?

-Insurance is so vast, there are numerous variety of insurance policies that offers different coverage, to the extend that it is customized to fit almost every circumstances and people.
+Insurance is so vast, there are numerous varieties of insurance policies that offer different coverage, to the extent that it is customized to fit almost every circumstance and person.
 Not limited to:

-For business owners, insurance like workers compensation and general liability are legally required to run a business.
+For business owners, insurance like workers’ compensation and general liability is legally required to run a business.
 Therefore, business owners should purchase insurance before initiating services and hiring to avoid any possible liability.

-Generally, quoted premium goes up as you age.
-People of younger age may not see the need to purchase one.
-However, for the long-term, it might serve as a better choice to purchase now than to wait, both cost effective and safer.
+Generally, the quoted premium goes up as you age.
+People of a younger age may not see the need to purchase one.
+However, in the long term, it might serve as a better choice to purchase now than to wait, both cost-effective and safer.
 It’s hard to determine what might happen.
-Our licensed broker are happy to provide you guidance in that matter.
+Our licensed brokers are happy to provide you guidance in that matter.

 Insurance Policy Component You Should Know